5 Milwaukee Brewers Parking Tips | American Family Field

 Many people buy the cheap seats at American Family Field and just find a better place to sit.
 For lower attendance games, this is fairly easily done, so long as you don’t try to sit in a Field Level seat behind home plate.
 But you’ll have a much harder time doing this for a Cubs game or a weekend game.

 That’s just two great deals at Brewers games; there are a whole lot of other ways to save a few bucks.
-Check out some more Brewers game tips here, and be sure to Follow my Facebook page for great ballpark tips!
+Check out some more Brewers game tips here, including tailgating tips, parking tips, what to know bringing the kids, and this amazing list of Brewers game shuttles!

 (Note: this article contains affiliate links.
 If you use an affiliate link to make a purchase, Ballpark E-Guides earns a commission, at no extra cost to you.
 Thanks for your support!)